This feature requires an Advanced, Premium or Enterprise plan.

 How to enable low-latency streaming

-When you create a new event (or open an existing recurring event), you will be brought to the live settings page, with the Event tab open by default.
-Below this tab is where you can find the Low-latency streaming toggle switch.
+When you create a new event (or open an existing recurring event), you will be brought to the live settings page, with the Settings panel open by default.

 - If you enable low-latency streaming, you will not be able to enable auto-closed captions and vice versa.